H-1B Visa Lawyers

 What Are Some Challenges for Professional Degree Immigrants?

-Navigating the U.S. job market poses challenges for professional degree immigrants.
+Immigrants with professional degrees often face challenges both before and after securing an H-1B visa.
 You can encounter hurdles like credential recognition, language proficiency requirements, and limited professional networks.
 Additionally, cultural differences and unfamiliarity with local work practices can impede your integration once you have arrived in the U.S.

 Current Immigration Policies in the U.S. for H-1B Visas